Ekkehard-Schulze/indoor-climate-logger/README.md

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
   Except you only want to use 1-Wire on a Raspberry Pi, which only depends on the kernel driver.

-- to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
+- to edit your user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.